-Reading aloud is one of my absolute favourite things to do with my children.
-From board books to novels, nursery rhymes, and poetry, I’m pretty sure that it’s one of their favourite things too.
+Reading aloud is one of my absolute favorite things to do with my children.
+From board books to novels, nursery rhymes, and poetry, I’m pretty sure that it’s one of their favorite things, too.

 Over the last few years, it’s been really exciting to see more and more parents singing the praises of reading aloud and the various benefits it provides.
 We know that the academic benefits are powerful and oh so important to ensuring the future success of our children.

 We also now know that reading aloud to older children is important too — it continues to build vocabulary and attention spans as well as exposes children to the more sophisticated language patterns that help them become better writers and communicators as they grow.

 But what if I told you that those academic benefits of reading aloud are really just the tip of the iceberg?
 That there are so many more (and maybe even better!) reasons to be reading aloud to your children?